Carrie Saxon Perry

 Carrie Saxon was born in Hartford, CT, to David Saxon and Mabel Lee.
 Her grandmother primarily raised her after her father left the family when she was only six months old.
 She graduated from Howard University with a degree in economics and attended Howard University School of Law for two years before leaving to marry James Perry, Jr. She had a son, four grandchildren, and two great-grandchildren.

 In 1987, Mayor Thirman L. Milner, the city’s first Black mayor, announced that he would not seek re-election to city hall.
 Perry entered the race and won the endorsement of the local Democratic Party.
-In the general election, she defeated Republican Philip Steele with 58 percent of the vote and became a larger American city's first Black woman mayor.
-She was credited for helping reduce racial tension in the city; notably, she visited Black neighborhoods after the Rodney King verdict, which was credited with preventing rioting in Hartford as had happened in other large cities.
+In the general election, she defeated Republican Philip Steele with 58% of the vote and became the first Black woman to serve as mayor of a major American city.
+She was credited for helping reduce racial tension in the town; notably, she visited Black neighborhoods after the Rodney King verdict, which was credited with preventing rioting in Hartford as had happened in other large cities.

-She championed LGBT rights in Hartford during her time in office, introducing legislation to prohibit discrimination based on sexual orientation in Hartford schools five years before such legislation was adopted in Connecticut.
+She championed LGBT rights in Hartford during her tenure, introducing legislation to prohibit discrimination based on sexual orientation in Hartford schools five years before such legislation was adopted statewide in Connecticut.
 She also focused on reducing burgeoning gang activity and drug trafficking, which was on the rise then.
 After three terms as mayor, she was defeated by first-time Democratic challenger Michael Peters, a city firefighter.
-Carrie Saxon Perry died on November 22, 2018, at 87.
+Carrie Saxon Perry passed away on November 22, 2018, at the age of 87.
 However, her death remained unreported until November 2019.